AhmetZamanis/KaggleStoreSales/ReportPart1.md

   to adjust predictions for the following periods.

-In part 2, we will attempt to make a competition submission, predicting the daily sales for every store & every category combination.
+In part 2, we will attempt to make a competition submission, predicting the daily sales for every store & category combination.
 That makes 33 categories across 54 stores, a total of 1782 series to generate a prediction for.

 - In part 1, with only one series to predict, we were able to perform